 These projects have varied from performances, to murals, to classroom literacy projects, to developing a 3-D model of their envisioned community.
 Students share their finished project by posting it in the online gallery.

-Imagine Mars through Native Eyes researches traditional Indigenous knowledge of Mars, builds content and trainings for after school programs run in selected Native schools and communities, and provided a live stream broadcast into selected Native schools and communities at the time of the MAVEN launch and Mars Orbit Insertion in 2013 and 2014, respectively.
+Imagine Mars through Native Eyes researched traditional Indigenous knowledge of Mars, built content and trainings for after-school programs run in selected Native schools and communities, and provided a live stream broadcast into selected Native schools and communities at the time of the MAVEN launch and Mars Orbit Insertion in 2013 and 2014, respectively.

-The Indigenous Education Institute (IEI) leads this effort in partnership with the Multiverse at the Space Sciences Lab, University of California, Berkeley.
-Native communities involved in Imagine Mars through Native Eyes include the STAR school near Leupp, AZ, a Navajo bi-lingual school, and a Native Hawaiian school and `Imiloa Astronomy Center in Hilo, Hawaii.
+The Indigenous Education Institute (IEI) led this effort in partnership with the Multiverse at the Space Sciences Lab, University of California, Berkeley.
+Native communities involved in Imagine Mars through Native Eyes included the STAR school near Leupp, AZ, a Navajo bi-lingual school, and a Native Hawaiian school and `Imiloa Astronomy Center in Hilo, Hawaii.